ANGUYEN625/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 1: Installing VSCode

-* Go to the Visual Studio Code download page here: [Link](https://code.visualstudio.com/) and download the program specific to your system.
+* Go to the Visual Studio Code download page here: [VS Code Download](https://code.visualstudio.com/) and download the program specific to your system.